About

 Analysis of Results Comparisons with Benchmarks and Trends

-Across all licensure areas, on average, 55% of Wright State University program completers who earned licenses in 2018-2021 were employed in Ohio public schools one year after earning licensure.
-For graduates earning licenses in the period of 2018-2021, those with licenses in middle childhood education and adolescence to young adult education had the highest employment rates in Ohio public schools one year after earning licensure.
-Graduates with licenses in early childhood or health and physical education had the lowest employment rates in Ohio public schools one year after licensure.
+Across all licensure areas, on average, 80% of Wright State University program completers who earned licenses in 2021-2023 were employed in Ohio public schools one year after earning licensure.
+The highest employment areas were 100% for Integrated Mathematics (7-12), Science Education (7-12), and World Languages (P-12); and 84 % for Integrated Social Studies (7-12) and Middle Childhood Education (4-9).
+For graduates earning licenses from 2021 to 2023, those with licenses in middle childhood (4-9) education and Adolescent and Young Adult (7-12) had the highest employment rates in Ohio public schools one year after earning licensure.
+Graduates with licenses in Integrated Language Arts (7-12) and Elementary Education (P-5) have the lowest employment rates in Ohio public schools one year after licensure, with 73% and 78%, respectively.

 Data Sources